| Kent Good Times Dispatch

 away right after birth.
 Such children end up living in the streets, if

+they survive at all."
 Most of the orphaned children have no access to

 education or health care.
 They are often abused physically and sexually